 It’s not the strongest massage gun.
 It’s probably just as strong as Urikar, but it will do the job.
 Expect a 12mm amplitude which we consider a sweet spot, and a similar range of percussions as the Ekrin B37 device.

-Unfortunately, the handle isn’t as great.
+Unfortunately, we think the handle isn’t as great.
 Even though Hyperice made the handles slimmer by changing the shape to oval (pill-shape, as they call it), they still haven’t tilted them to make them easier to hold.

 Hypervolt 2 Pro